-In casual American English, "I drank a lot of water today" sounds like "ahy DRANGK uh LAHT uhv WAH-der tuh-DAY".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "I drank a lot of water today" as "ahy DRANGK uh LAHT uhv WAH-der tuh-DAY" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on water, and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.